opsilonn/efrei-m1-mobileDev_WerewolfCompanionApp/README.md

 ### The Structure
 I won't get too technical, but the project works following two axes :

-* organise data : I have a big, big BIG Enumeration containing all the Roles (that a player can incarnate).
+* organise data : I have a big, big, BIG Enumeration containing all the Roles (that a player can incarnate).
 Each iteration points to the according Strings (name, description), Drawable (picture, icon)...
-Same, I have some classes to represent Players and Party.
+In the same way, I have some classes to represent Players and Party.
-* UI : I have a total of 5 Activities (one of them being dedicated to communicating to the API) and 6 Fragments.
+* UI : I have a total of 5 Activities (one of them being dedicated to communicating with the API) and 6 Fragments.
 They implement a large array of Widgets (including Recycler Views : there's quite a lot of them).

 ### The API
-The project is done using the [Deck of Cards API](https://www.deckofcardsapi.com/).
+The project is done using the [Deck of Cards API](https://www.deckofcardsapi.com).

 #### What does it do ?